 Editor: Modify the 9th, 10th, and 11th paragraphs of 9.4.2.255 as follows

-The TXSS-REQ field is set to one to indicate the request to perform the BRP TXSS training defined in 10.38.9.5.
+The TXSS-REQUEST field is set to one to indicate the request to perform the BRP TXSS training defined in 10.38.9.5.
 Otherwise, this field is set to zero.

-If the TXSS-REQ field is equal to one, the TXSS-REQ-RECIPROCAL field set to one indicates the request for reciprocal BRP TXSS training (see 10.38.9.5), otherwise it is set to zero.
-If the TXSS-REQ field is equal to zero, the TXSS-REQ-RECIPROCAL field is reserved.
+If the TXSS-REQUEST field is equal to one, the TXSS-RECIPROCAL field set to one indicates the request for reciprocal BRP TXSS training (see 10.38.9.5), otherwise it is set to zero.
+If the TXSS-REQUEST field is equal to zero, the TXSS- RECIPROCAL field is reserved.

-If the TXSS-REQ field is equal to one, the TXSS-SECTORS field indicates the total number of transmit sectors the transmitter of this element uses in the BRP TXSS procedure combined over all of its DMG antennas.
-Otherwise if the TXSS-REQ field is equal to zero, the TXSS-SECTORS field is reserved.
+If the TXSS-REQUEST field is equal to one, the TXSS-SECTORS field indicates the total number of AWV configurations the transmitter of this element uses in the BRP TXSS procedure combined over all of its DMG antennas or transmit chains.
+Otherwise if the TXSS-REQUEST field is equal to zero, the TXSS-SECTORS field is reserved.

 Editor: Add the following two paragraphs after the 11th paragraphs of 9.4.2.255

+If the TXSS-REQUEST field is equal to one, the TXSS-RESPONDER field set to one indicates that the requested BRP TXSS includes a Responder BRP TXSS (see 10.38.9.5).
+If the TXSS-REQUEST field is equal to one, the TXSS-RESPONDER field set to zero indicates that the requested BRP TXSS does not include a Responder BRP TXSS (see 10.38.9.5).
+If the TXSS-REQUEST field is equal to zero, the TXSS-RESPONDER field is reserved.

+If the TXSS-REQUEST field is equal to one, the TXSS-MIMO field set to one indicates that the requested BRP TXSS is a MIMO BRP TXSS (see 10.38.9.5).
+If the TXSS-REQUEST field is equal to one, the TXSS-MIMO field set to zero indicates that the requested BRP TXSS is a SISO BRP TXSS (see 10.38.9.5).
+If the TXSS-REQUEST field is equal to zero, the TXSS-MIMO field is reserved.